MosheHz/AssemblerProject/README.md

 # AssemblerProject

-This project is based on the two-pass assembler model.\n
+This project is based on the two-pass assembler model.<br />
 Note: the computer model for this project and the given assembly language are imaginary.